 On the acronym TOLAC (trial of labor after cesarean)….
-Some studies break out statistics in four ways.

 1. ERCS/D (elective repeat cesarean section/delivery)

 2. VBAC (vaginal birth after cesarean)

 3. CBAC (cesarean birth after cesarean aka cesarean after planned VBAC)

 Because we are unable to predict who will have a VBAC or CBAC, the TOLAC stat enables us to review outcomes from a variety of angles:

 Some birthing people, understandably, find the TOLAC acronym offensive, because it implies “trying,” so practitioners sensitive to this may want to use the phrase “planning a VBAC.”

 The truth is, I don’t think maybe providers understand the emotional response people have to “TOLAC” as, in their world, it’s just the straightforward, objective term that care providers and researchers use.

 Remember, your care provider is not your girlfriend.
 They use clinical terms because that is the language of their world.
 They speak like clinicians because they are clinicians.